Farman71/John-And-His-Friends/README.md

-# John-And-His-Friends
+Employee Array Manipulation
-This project demonstrates JavaScript array manipulation techniques using functions like .map(), .forEach(), .filter(), and .concat().
-It focuses on performing specific operations on an array of employee objects to solve practical programming tasks.
+This project showcases various JavaScript array manipulation techniques to handle employee data effectively.

+Features
+Filter Developers

+Print all employees with the profession "developer" using .map() and .forEach().
+Add Employee Data

+Add a new employee object to the array.
+Remove Admins

+Remove objects with the profession "admin" from the array.
+Concatenate Arrays

+Combine the existing array with a new array of employee objects.